Mistralys/application-framework/docs/Documentation.md

 for the application.

   > NOTE: All translatable texts will be shown, including Composer libraries like the framework
-    or Application Utils.
+    or [Application Utils][].
 Avoid translating those, since they will be overwritten when those libraries are updated.

 ### Framework texts

-A translation UI is available for the framework's texts as well.
-Run a `composer install` in the framework's folder, then point your browser to the `localization` subfolder.
+A translation UI is available for the translatable text within the framework itself.
+Run a `composer install` in a local clone of the framework, then point your browser to the `localization` subfolder.

 ## Releases and SATIS repository